 If rollercoasters aren’t your cup of tea, check out the Texas-sized, Texas-SHAPED wave pool at White Water Bay Waterpark located within Six Flags Fiesta Texas.
-Six Flags Fiesta Texas is open every day and White Water Bay waterpark is open from the end of April to mid-September each year.
+Six Flags Fiesta Texas is open daily, and White Water Bay Waterpark is open from the end of April to mid-September each year.

 If Six Flags is your main attraction in San Antonio, I recommend staying at the Drury Inn & Suites San Antonio.
 It is ideally located near the park and includes a complimentary breakfast.